b4cksp4c3/b4cksp4c3.github.io/picoctf2019/reversing-challenges.md

 ```
 gcc asm3.c -o asm3 -fno-stack-protector -z execstack -no-pie -m32
 ```
-If you get an error while compiling you try installing the gcc standard library
+If you get an error while compiling you can try installing the gcc standard library
 ```
 sudo apt-get install gcc-multilib
 ```